Schools As Resources

 Who Should You Talk To?

-- Possibilities: counselor, psychologist, classroom teacher, and special subject teacher.
+Possibilities: counselor, psychologist, classroom teacher, or a special subject teacher.

 What Should You Tell Them?